Stylix

 Creation

-New testbeds are defined by creating a file called testbed.nix within the folder for the corresponding target.
-This file will automatically be loaded as a NixOS module, with options such as stylix.image already defined.
-The module should include any options necessary to install the target and any supporting software - for example, a window manager.
+Testbeds are defined at /modules/«module»/testbeds/«testbed».nix and are are automatically loaded as a NixOS module with options such as stylix.image already defined.
+The testbed should include any options necessary to install the target and any supporting software - for example, a window manager.

 If the target can only be used through Home Manager, you can write a Home Manager module within the NixOS module using the following format: